eerimoq/detools/src/c/README.rst

 - LZMA, `heatshrink`_ or CRLE compression.

 - Dump (and store) the apply patch state at any time.
-Restore it later, possibly after a system reboot.
+Restore it later, possibly after a system reboot or program crash.

+  Only `heatshrink`_ and CRLE compressions are currently supported.

 Goals: